Claromentis: A digital workplace solution with compliance built-in

 Combined, these efforts will prevent any sensitive information from falling into the wrong hands.
 In turn, keeping your employees and patients safe.

-If you’d like to see how Claromentis can enhance your healthcare organisation’s intranet compliance efforts, book a tailored demo with our team.
+If you’d like to see how Claromentis can enhance your healthcare organization’s intranet compliance efforts, book a tailored demo with our team.
 We’ll walk you through our admin controls, explain our on-premise offering (if it’s of interest), and show you why we’re the best intranet platform for achieving HIPAA compliance.